He is originally from the 1960's. Its not clear how Dr Evil hired him from the future, but there is nothing to suggest he is from any later time.

 What?
 One of the Austins became the other after traveling ten minutes into the past.

 Why would he?
 The first Austin traveling back in time prevented the motivation for the second one to travel back in time.
-Both defeated Doctor Evil, the Idol of Friend decision was thwarted, no reason to use the time machine for the second Austin.
+Both defeated Doctor Evil, the Idol or Friend decision was thwarted, no reason to use the time machine for the second Austin.
 That time line now has two Austins.
-That also means that there's another time line where Dr. Evil wins and Felicity dies.
+That also means that there's another time line where Dr. Evil still loses but Felicity dies.
 Shockingly perfectly reasonable and in line with some theories on time travel that basically say that continuity and history are more amorphous than we perceive them to be(according to my physics prof).

 During the credits you see Future Austin coexisting with Past Austin, they have a threesome with Felicity, and one of them stared in Goldmember, the other just settled down I guess.